 However, for group insurance claims the paperwork is comparatively easier.
 Mostly the members or employees can reach out to a SPOC or intermediary, rather than dealing with the insurance company.

-As a result, one should not rely solely on group insurance scheme for their healthcare needs.
-It is a great way to increase their insurance cover or supplement their personal health insurance policies.
+As a result, one should not rely solely on a group insurance scheme for their healthcare needs.
+It is a great way to increase its insurance cover or supplement their personal health insurance policies.

 It is important to read all the terms and conditions of the policies to ensure that you make the most of the benefits.